delhoume/Doublewidth/README.md

 HELP NEEDED

-Here is a simple C++ program using libTIFF to copy 2 times horizontally a Deflate compressed TIFF, with 1 row per strip.
+doublewidth is a simple C++ program using libTIFF to copy 2 times horizontally a Deflate compressed TIFF, with 1 row per strip.

 I understand that there should be a way to avoid decompression (2 times) and recompressions since we